descope/react-sdk/README.md

 ```

 Now, whenever you call `fetch`, the cookie will automatically be sent with the request.
 Descope backend SDKs also support extracting the token from the `DS` cookie.

+#### Refresh token management

+If the Descope project settings are configured to manage tokens in cookies.
+you must also configure a custom domain, and set it as the `baseUrl` prop in the `AuthProvider` component.
+See the above [`AuthProvider` usage](https://github.com/descope/react-sdk#wrap-your-app-with-auth-provider) for usage example.

 ## Code Example